-Table 12: Mitel support for VMware resiliency features
+Table 12: Mitel compatibility with VMware resiliency features

-FUNCTION SUPPORTED?
-NOTES vMotion 2 Yes 1 While a vMotion operation is in progress, users may notice voice degradation, and some communication services may become unavailable for a brief time.
+FUNCTION COMPATIBLE?
+NOTES vMotion Yes While a vMotion operation is in progress, users may notice voice degradation, and some communication services may become unavailable for a brief time.
 For MiVoice Business Virtual, the voice degradation has been observed only in features provided by the Media Server.
 This includes conferencing, music-onhold, paging, and RAD to external voice mail applications like NuPoint Unified Messaging.
 Ensure that anti-affinity rules are applied such that vMotion cannot move primary and secondary instances of a resilient Mitel application (MiVoice Business Virtual, MBG Virtual) to the same physical host server.
 For more information, see "Anti-affinity rules" on page 32.
 Long Distance vMotion Yes Movement of VMs from one vCenter server to another requires that both source and destination are running at least vCenter 6.0.
 When using the UI, source and destination vCenter servers must be in the same Single Sign-on (SSO) domain.
 When using the API, source and destination vCenter servers can be in different Single Sign-on (SSO) domain.
 To use vMotion across vSwitches, you should have L2 VM connectivity, and L3 connections between vCenter servers.
 250 Mbps network bandwidth is required per vMotion operation.
 See also the limitations of vMotion.
-Storage vMotion Yes 1 Storage vMotion (also called storage migration) may reduce storage performance, with the potential for degraded voice quality while the migration is in progress.
+Storage vMotion Yes Storage vMotion (also called storage migration) may reduce storage performance, with the potential for degraded voice quality while the migration is in progress.
 Use of Storage vMotion is recommended only when the VA is powered off or during periods of low workload.
-High Availability (HA) Yes 1 Ensure that critical Mitel applications, such as MiVoice Business Virtual and MiVoice Border Gateway, are assigned high restart priorities.
+High Availability (HA) Yes Ensure that critical Mitel applications, such as MiVoice Business Virtual and MiVoice Border Gateway, are assigned high restart priorities.
 You must set anti-affinity rules such that clustered primary and secondary instances cannot run on the same host.
 See "Anti-affinity rules" on page 32.
 Note that MiVoice Business Express requires a large amount of CPU and memory reservation and it will not restart on a server unless the appropriate resources are available.
 Fault Tolerance (FT) No FT resource requirements have a negative impact on performance of Mitel real-time vApps.
 FT also has strict requirements around set-up, the other VMware features that can be used with FT, and server BIOS settings, for example.

-FUNCTION SUPPORTED?
-NOTES Distributed Resource Scheduler Yes 1 vMotion is used for this service, so the vMotion cautions apply.
-(DRS) Configuring this feature with the Aggressive setting may affect Mitel virtual appliance performance.
-Storage DRS Yes 1 Distributed Power Management (DPM) Yes 1 vMotion is used for this service, so the vMotion cautions apply.
-Site Recovery Manager (SRM) Yes 3 Mitel Professional Services engagement is required. vSphere Replication Yes vSphere Replication offers replication on a per-VM basis. vSphere Replication does not depend on Site Recovery Manager.
+FUNCTION COMPATIBLE?
+NOTES Distributed Resource Yes vMotion is used for this service, so the vMotion cautions apply.
+Scheduler (DRS) Configuring this feature with the Aggressive setting may affect Mitel virtual appliance performance.
+Storage DRS Yes Distributed Power Management (DPM) Yes vMotion is used for this service, so the vMotion cautions apply. vSphere Replication Yes vSphere Replication offers replication on a per-VM basis. vSphere Replication does not depend on Site Recovery Manager.
+Site Recovery Manager (SRM) Yes Contact Mitel Professional Services.

 - 1. For MiContact Center Office, these features must comply with the Windows licensing restrictions. - 2.
 Mitel expects vMotion and Storage vMotion to function properly with Mitel virtual appliances in accordance with supported configuration from VMware.
 Similarly, SAN or other storage connectivity is expected to work in VMware-supported configurations, subject to the I/O requirements listed in Table 8.
-If you want to use vMotion in a configuration that may be outside these specifications, contact Mitel Professional Services for assistance. - 3.
-The following Mitel virtual appliances are considered SRM-compatible: MiCollab Virtual, MBG Virtual, MiCollab Client Virtual, NuPoint Virtual, and vMCD 6.0+ or MiVoice Business Virtual.
-MiVoice Business Express does not support SRM.
-Only Mitel phone sets models 53xx or later will automatically reconnect to the recovered MiVoice Business Virtual controllers.
+If you want to use vMotion in a configuration that may be outside these specifications, contact Mitel Professional Services for assistance.

-Note: Support for VMware features such as vMotion, Storage vMotion, HA, SRM, cloning, templates, and so on, do not require re-licensing of the application, because Mitel virtual application licensing Application Record IDs (ARIDs) are based on globally unique IDs (GUIDs) used by the ARID, and are not dependent on the specific hardware the application is running on.
+Note: VMware features such as vMotion, Storage vMotion, HA, SRM, cloning, templates, and so on, do not require re-licensing of the application, because Mitel virtual application licensing Application Record IDs (ARIDs) are based on globally unique IDs (GUIDs) used by the ARID, and are not dependent on the specific hardware the application is running on.